‘Saturday Afternoon’ by Fred Yates 1953. To see more of the artist’s work visit https://fredyates.wordpress.com

 Brighton & Hove Albion were founded in 1901 after a meeting at the Seven Stars Hotel and spent the first 19 years of their existence in the Southern League, taking the place of Brighton & Hove Rangers, before being elected to the Football League in 1920.

 The club was briefly named Brighton & Hove United but this was quickly changed to ‘Albion’.
-In their debut season, playing at the county cricket ground they finished third in the Southern League second division behind Fulham and Grays United.
+In their debut season, playing at the county cricket ground in Hove they finished third in the Southern League second division behind Fulham and Grays United.
 Their first entry into the FA Cup saw victories over Brighton United, Eastbourne and Hastings & St Leonard’s before defeat to Clapton.

 Test Match Winners